Diffusion of gravity waves by random space inhomogeneities in pancake-ice fields. Theory and validation with wave buoys and synthetic aperture radar: The far field

 \section{The far field}

 Let us now take for $A$ a region of size $L_A\gg\lambda$, where $\lambda$ is the correlation length of the fluctuations in the ice cover.
 Since we are assuming $\lambda$ comparable with the wavelength of the incident waves, the area element $A$ in Sec. \ref{Near field} must be considered infinitesimal compared to the one we are dealing with here.
 We introduce intensive quantities \beq \bchi_n=\frac{\d\balpha_n}{\d A}(\x_\perp) \eeq giving the susceptibility of the medium.
-We are going to assume local isotropy of the ice cover, in such a way that $\bchi_1=\chi_1\e_1$, with similar expressions holding for higher-order multipoles.
+We are assume local isotropy of the ice cover, so that that $\bchi_1=\chi_1\e_1$, with similar expressions holding for higher-order multipoles.

 At scales $x_\perp\gtrsim k^{-1}$, the time derivative in the boundary condition Eq. (\ref{monopole}) must be restored: \beq (g\partial_{x_3}-\omega^2)\Psi|_{x_3=0} \simeq g\chi\bar\Psi|_{x_3=0}\equiv[\chi_0-\nabla_\perp\cdot(\bchi_1\bar\Psi) ]_{x_3=0}. \eeq Equations for the mean and the fluctuating components of $\Psi$ can be obtained from Eq. (\ref{Robincoarse}) by following the strategy described in \citet{howe71}.
 We find \beq &&\nabla^2\bar\Psi=\nabla^2\tilde\Psi=0, \\ &&\Big(g\partial_{x_3}-\omega^2\Big)\bar\Psi \Big|_{x_3=0} =g\Big[\overline{\chi}\bar\Psi +\overline{\tilde\chi\tilde\Psi}\Big]_{x_3=0}, \\ &&\Big(g\partial_{x_3}-\omega^2\Big)\tilde\Psi\Big|_{x_3=0} =g\Big[\tilde\chi\bar\Psi +\overline{\chi}\tilde\Psi +\tilde\chi\tilde\Psi-\overline{\tilde\chi\tilde\Psi}\Big]_{x_3=0}. \eeq For $\chi\ll 1$, Eqs. (\ref{mean0}) and (\ref{fluct0}) approximate to \beq &&\Big(g\partial_{x_3}-\omega^2\Big)\bar\Psi (\x,t)\Big|_{x_3=0} \simeq g\overline{\chi}\bar\Psi (\x,t)\Big|_{x_3=0}, \\ &&\Big(g\partial_{x_3}-\omega^2\Big)\tilde\Psi(\x,t)\Big|_{x_3=0} \simeq g\tilde\chi\bar\Psi(\x,t)\Big|_{x_3=0}. \eeq